cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 The summary line is displayed at the end: overall, our test result is `FAILED`.
 We had one test pass and one test fail.

-Now that you���ve seen what the test results look like in different scenarios, let’s look at some functions that are useful in tests.
+Now that you've seen what the test results look like in different scenarios, let’s look at some functions that are useful in tests.

 ## Checking Results with the `assert!` Macro